-The HACP will review the terms of the RFTA and the proposed lease (if applicable) to ensure the rent to be charged by the owner for the unit is reasonable.
+The HACP will review the terms of the RFTA and the proposed lease (if applicable) to ensure the rent to be charged by the owner for the unit is reasonable and meets the HACP's family affordability requirements.
+Any necessary contract rent negotiations or family rent burden letter signing (per the HACP's MTW authority) will take place before the unit is scheduled for the initial inspection.